-Ever wonder how your company and competition engage with customers and prospects at different phases of the complex manufacturing buying cycle?
-This exercise will show you, and it also gets the competitive juices flowing in your organization to align marketing and sales efforts, meaning increased efficiencies and faster ROI.
+Why should you do a B2B competitive analysis?
+If you've ever wondered how your company and competition engage with customers and prospects at different phases of the complex manufacturing buying cycle, a competitive market analysis can show you.
+It also gets the competitive juices flowing in your organization to align marketing and sales efforts, meaning increased efficiencies and faster ROI.

 You can protect your own competitive advantages in areas of strength, and that is never a bad message to communicate to your key leaders and staff.
-Think of it like a Venn diagram: you are identifying the intersection with your competitor with a goal of growing your portion at the expense of theirs.
+Think of a B2B competitive analysis like a Venn diagram: you are identifying the intersection with your competitor with a goal of growing your portion at the expense of theirs.

 Identify opportunities to seize that no one in your competitive set is exploiting.
 The pandemic and subsequent global supply chain disruptions have created many gaps and opportunities, and agile companies are taking advantage of the strengths to grow their business.